firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-workspace.md

 ![](../assets/images/dark_mode.png)

-## Opening a SQL workspace
+## Opening a SQL editor

-You can launch the SQL workspace for a database either from the left navigation pane or from the databases list.
+You can launch the SQL editor for a database either from the left navigation pane or from the databases list.

-**To start the SQL workspace for the last database you worked with**
+**To start the SQL editor for the last database you worked with**

 1. Choose the **>\_** icon from the left navigation pane.

     ![](../assets/images/work-with-our-sql-editor-select-editor-from-nav.png)

-    The workspace for the database that you last worked with opens, and the database is selected from the list.
+    The editor for the database that you last worked with opens, and the database is selected from the list.

-2. To switch to the workspace for a different database, choose it from the **Select a database** list.
+2. To switch to the editor for a different database, choose it from the **Select a database** list.

-**To start the SQL workspace from the Databases list**
+**To start the SQL editor from the Databases list**

 *   From the Databases list, hover over the **Database name** and then choose the **>\_** icon.